Sailesh1993/Reponsive-Design-Maido_App/README.md

 # Responsive design
-This is a Maido clone project and uses flexbox and grid and has implemented animation and styling suing CSS/SASS.
+This is a Maido clone project and uses flexbox and grid and has implemented animation and styling using CSS/SASS.

 # Table of contents
 - Technologies